pdimens/harpy/Modules/impute.md

 pseudoHaploid   TRUE    15      10      100
 ```
 +++parameter file columns
+See the section below for detailed information on each parameter.
+This
+table serves as an overview of the parameters.

 | column name |  value type  |             accepted values             | description                                                           |
 |:------------|:------------:|:---------------------------------------:|:----------------------------------------------------------------------|
 | model       |     text     | pseudoHaploid, diploid, diploid-inbred  | The STITCH model/method to use                                        |